Graph estimated antibody decay curves

 Setting the

-argument to a value smaller than the number of rows incurve_params
+n_curvesargument to a value smaller than the number of rows incurve_paramswill cause this function to select the firstn_curvesrows to graph.Setting

 Examples